 When possible, save images in RAW format.
 This type of file will take up more space on your SD card but will save considerably more information per image and you will be able to edit RAW files much more comprehensively than JPEG images.

-To better emphasize and enhance vivid colors, it is recommended to use image processing programs such as Adobe Lightroom with which you can change the color of the image afterwards by adjusting the hue and saturation.
+To better emphasize and enhance vivid colors, it is recommended to use image processing programs such as Adobe Lightroom with which you can change the color of the image afterward by adjusting the hue and saturation.
 Do not hesitate to experiment, and multiply the interesting results.